NecRaul/dotfiles/README.md

 ### fstab

-The `fstab1` file in the `misc` directory is a special case and isn't meant to replace anything.
+The `fstab1` file in the `etc` directory is a special case and isn't meant to replace anything.
 It's just a configuration of how I mount my hard drives after the install.